Interplay among entanglement, measurement incompatibility, and nonlocality: Device-independent entanglement estimation

 where $\theta$ fully determines the amount of imcompatibility of the local observables, with $\tan\theta=(\lambda_{1}-\lambda_{2}+\lambda_{3}-\lambda_{4})/[\alpha(\lambda_{1}+\lambda_{2}-\lambda_{3}-\lambda_{4})]$ determined by the Bell-diagonal state and parameter $\alpha$.
 While the observables on Alice's side are maximally incompatible with each other, the commutator of the observables on Bob's side is given by $[\hat{B}_0,\hat{B}_1]=\sin2\theta[\sigma_x,\sigma_z]$.
 For example, when the considered state is the maximally entangled state with $\lambda_1=1,\lambda_2=\lambda_3=\lambda_4=0$ and $\alpha=1$, which corresponds to the original CHSH expression, the optimal measurements coincide with the most incompatible measurements.
 For more cases where $\sin2\theta$ is strictly smaller than $1$, $\hat{B}_0$ and $\hat{B}_1$ are not maximally incompatible.

 \begin{observation} The observables that yield the largest $\alpha$-CHSH Bell value for a quantum state are not the most incompatible ones in general. \end{observation}

 Notwithstanding, a subtle issue is that we do not have access to the underlying probability distribution in the qubit-pair ensemble, $p^{\mu}$, or the underlying Bell value for each pair of qubits.
 As we only know the average Bell value over the ensemble, we need to be careful of convexity issues.
 Suppose the solution to Eq.~\eqref{original_optm} with the restriction of a pair of qubits takes the form $E_{\rm est}=E_{\rm est}(S)$.
-When extending the result to possibly an ensemble of qubit pairs, if $E_{\rm est}(S)$ is not convex in $S$, then
+When extending the result to possibly an ensemble of qubit pairs, if $E_{\rm est}(S)$ is not concave in $S$, then

 which holds for any probability distribution $p^{\mu}$.
 Hence, we can directly lower-bound the amount of entanglement in the underlying state by $E_{\rm est}(S)$, where $S=\sum_{\mu}p^{\mu}S^{\mu}$ represents the observed Bell value.
-Yet if the function $E_{\rm est}(S)$ is concave, then the first inequality above no longer holds valid.
-Consequently, we need to take a convex closure of the function $E_{\rm est}$ to estimate the amount of entanglement from a quantum state with an unknown dimension.
+Yet if the function $E_{\rm est}(S)$ is concave, namely $[E_{\rm est}(S_1)+E_{\rm est}(S_2)]/2<E_{\rm est}[(S_1+S_2)/2]$, then the first inequality in Eq.~\eqref{convexity} no longer holds valid.
+Consequently, we need to take a ``convex closure'' of the function $E_{\rm est}$ to estimate the amount of entanglement from a quantum state with an unknown dimension.
+Here, we explain the concept of convex closure in our context.
+Suppose a concave function $f(x)$ is defined on the interval $[a,b]$.
+Then the convex closure of $f(x)$, denoted as $f_{\mathrm{con}}(x)$, is given by